What to Do During a Property Tax Collection Lawsuit in Texas

 • Stay calm.
 We understand that receiving a notice from an attorney can make you feel anxious, but receiving a notice doesn’t mean you’re going to lose your home.
 Most people are contacted in the first instance to inform them that a lawsuit will be filed against them if they don’t act, meaning they still have time to apply for a property tax loan from a registered lender or tax exemption to stop the lawsuit from going forward.

-• If you do no agree with your property’s appraisal value (tax amount), you can protest the valuation by filing a dispute with your county appraisal district.
+• If you do not agree with your property’s appraisal value (tax amount), you can protest the valuation by filing a dispute with your county appraisal district.
 However, once you are being sued, it is already too late to claim overcharging as a defense.

 • Respond.
 Once the lawsuit has been officially filed with the court, you are legally obligated to respond.
 Therefore, we recommend responding as soon as possible, giving yourself a bit of extra time to come up with the funds to pay your property taxes.

 • Do your research.
 When you hear the word “lawsuit” you probably think of two parties coming together to reach a settlement, but this isn’t how property tax collection lawsuits work.
 If you’re being sued over unpaid property taxes there is no such thing as a partial settlement or debt forgiveness, and your tax collector will be able to order you to pay the full amount you owe.
-If you don’t have access to the funds, your home can be foreclosed upon and sold to a highest bidder at a public auction conducted by the sheriff.
+If you don’t have access to the funds, your home can be foreclosed upon and sold to the highest bidder at a public auction conducted by the sheriff.
 Understanding how a property tax collection lawsuit works will help you navigate the process.

 • Pay your debt as soon as possible.
 Whether you take out a loan to pay your property taxes or find the money another way, we recommend paying it off as soon as possible to avoid extra fees.